michael-pplx/gazelle-prebuilt/README.md

 ## Language extensions

 Gazelle has to be built with a list of supported language extensions.
+We have selected some to compile into our prebuild.
 See [BUILD](BUILD) for the list currently built-in.

-The language extension you need isn't already built-in?
+You might want a different list, for example to add a first-party extension you wrote in Go.
+To customize the extensions, your choices are:

 1. Add it to this repo and turn on for everyone.
 See [CONTRIBUTING.md](CONTRIBUTING.md)
-2. Or, you can build your own binary and use it in your org.
-Fork this repo to your own GitHub org and add dependencies on your gazelle extensions, or just write them directly in the fork repo.
+2. Fork this repo to your own GitHub org and add dependencies on your gazelle extensions, or just write them directly in the fork repo.
+   The GitHub Actions automation will publish binaries to the releases page that you can fetch.